The Ultimate Guide to Headless CMS

 Next Generation Headless CMS—Composable CMS

-However, most organizations primarily need websites, but first-gen headless is not focused on content driven websites.
+Most organizations primarily need websites, but first gen headless is not focused on content driven websites.
 This means that your organization may need multiple systems running to handle things like structured content, page composition, URLs, and everything else that is required.

 All the lightweight headless features are there, but with the added (and optional!) functionality of visual page editing, previewing, hierarchical tree structuring, URL and SEO management, page templates, detailed permissions, back-end integrations, and API customization.